ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_edX/instructions.md

 cd ..
 ```

 4. Use the Explorer to edit `analyzer-deployment.yaml`.
 The path to this file is `guestbook/v2/analyzer-deployment.yaml`.
-You need to insert your Container Registry namespace where it says `<cr_namespace>`.
+You need to insert your Container Registry namespace where it says `<my_namespace>`.
 If you don't remember your namespace, run `ibmcloud cr namespaces`.
 Make sure to save the file when you're done.
 Also notice the `env` section, which indicates that environment variables will be set using the `binding-tone` Secret you created.

 5. Create the `analyzer` Deployment.
 ```